hth313/OS4/doc/keyboards.rst

 0. XROM function (1--63), XXROM if 64--255
 1. Digit entry
-2. Built-in function, ending digit entry
+2. Built-in function, ending data entry
-3. Built-in function, not ending digit entry
+3. Built-in function, not ending data entry

 As the value 0 means the key is not defined, the XROM function with identity 0 is not possible to bind to a key.
 This is normally the XROM